PolygonAndPixel/PythonFitting/README.md

 |'-h', '--help'| Show the help message.|

 The different tasks are:

 Task 1: Linear interpolation with two datapoints.

 Task 2: Polynomial interpolation by solving a Vandermonde matrix with degree 3 on 4 datapoints.

 Task 3: Polynomial interpolation with least squares with degree 4 and 5 on 4 datapoints.

 Task 4: Linear fitting with least squares on a dataset 'dataPCPC' or any other specified with '-f'.

 Task 5: Polynomial fitting with least squares on a dataset 'dataPCPC' or any other specified with '-f'.

 Task 6: Exponential fitting with least squares on a dataset 'dataPCPC' or any other specified with '-f'.

-Task 7: L1-Norm fitting on a dataset 'dataPCPC or any other specified with '-f'.
+Task 7: L1-Norm fitting on a dataset 'dataPCPC' or any other specified with '-f'.
 Here some datapoints are exchanged with outliers.

-Task 8: M-Estimators approach to fit on a dataset 'dataPCPC or any other specified with '-f'.
+Task 8: M-Estimators approach to fit on a dataset 'dataPCPC' or any other specified with '-f'.
 Here some datapoints are exchanged with outliers.

 ## The fits